 The most effective treatment for glaucoma is often topical eye drops that can lower IOP.
-These drops are prescribed by Dr. Jones and are typically used one or more times a day.
-If this treatment isn't sufficient, a laser procedure, called selective laser trabeculoplasty, can be performed.
+These drops are prescribed by the provider and are typically used one or more times a day.
+If this treatment isn't sufficient, a laser procedure, called selective laser trabeculoplasty, can be performed Dr. Jones.
 In some cases, a shunt must be surgically implanted to help lower IOP even more.
 The more involved treatments are often needed for cases of advanced glaucoma known as angle closure glaucoma.

 Our providers will monitor glaucoma in several ways, including: